RelicCornhusk/reliccornhusk.github.io/_posts/2024-08-30-podman-migration.md

 ## The migration itself: the good, the bad and the ugly

-The process of migrating everything was unfortunately not as simple as running as putting down the Docker containers and bringing them back up with Podman.
+The process of migrating everything was unfortunately not as simple as putting down the Docker containers and bringing them back up with Podman.
 Maybe it could have been if I had opted to use Podman with a root account, but then it would be too easy!
 So here is an overview of the steps I took to get the all the same functionalities out of Podman using rootless containers, along with what I learned along the way.

 ### Setting up Podman and creating a separate user